boydx/boydx.github.io/cv/README.md

 ## Teaching Experience

-### Lecturer, Geography
+### Senior Lecturer, Geography

-2018–present | Department of Geography, University of Kentucky
+2024–present | Department of Geography, University of Kentucky

-Instructor for in-class undergraduate classes and online MS in Digital Mapping program.
+Instructor for in-class undergraduate classes and online graduate Digital Mapping program.
 Responsibilities include teaching and developing a curriculum using open-source and ArcGIS mapping software and libraries.
 Focus on lidar and web mapping applications.

+Courses taught

+- MAP 673 Design for Interactive Web Mapping
+- MAP 672 Programming for Web Mapping
+- GEO 109 Digital Mapping

+### Lecturer, Geography

+2018–2024 | Department of Geography, University of Kentucky

 Courses taught